How My Property is Appraised

-When you receive a Notice of Appraised Value from the appraisal district in April (or May), you will see a listing of market values both from last year and proposed for this year for your land and improvements.
+When you receive a Notice of Appraised Value from the appraisal district, you will see a listing of market values both from last year and proposed for this year for your land and improvements.
 If you have a residential homestead exemption on your property, you might notice that your assessed value is less than your market value.
 That’s because in most cases, Texas law provides that the assessed value of a residence homestead property can only increase by ten percent per year, regardless of how much the market value increases.
 (Your assessed value may increase at a rate of ten percent per year until it matches the district’s appraised market value.)

 If you have applied for and are receiving a special valuation for agricultural, timber, or wildlife management use on your land, you will also see the productivity value that has been assigned to your property.
 In this case, your taxes in October will be based upon the productivity value rather than the market value of the property.

 How can the Appraised value change from year to year?